Decateron/iron-interval-behavior/README.md

-iron-range-behavior
+iron-interval-behavior
 ==========

-`Polymer.IronRangeBehavior` provides the behavior for something with a minimum to maximum range.
+`Polymer.IronIntervalBehavior` provides the behavior for an interval with a minimum and maximum value.